TanukiPenny/VRCMods/URLTools/README.md

 - Copy and open user URL/Webpage
 - Copy and open world URL/Webpage
 - Copy and open instance URL/Webpage
     - Has features to protect from abuse, will not copy or open invite, invite+ or friends instances URL/Webpage.
-Will only copy or open instance URL/Webpage for friends or public instances
+Will only copy or open instance URL/Webpage for friends+ or public instances

 ### MelonLoader